peteroupc/peteroupc.github.io/random.md

 -  use in networked games where predicting future random numbers would give a player an unfair advantage.

 They are also useful in cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.

-The goal of this kind of generator is to keep the random numbers from being guessed easily.

 -  **Quality:** An unpredictable-random implementation generates uniformly random bits that are unpredictable.
 "Unpredictable" means that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, or extremely many outputs of the RNG.
 (If the sequence was generated directly by a PRNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; see "Seeding and Reseeding".)
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.